e-picas/dev-tools/README.md

     ~$ wget --no-check-certificate https://github.com/atelierspierrot/dev-tools/archive/master.tar.gz
     ~$ tar -xvf master.tar.gz
     ~$ cp dev-tools-master/deploy.sh path/to/your/project/bin/ \
-        && cp -r dev-tools-master/deploy-actions/ path/to/your/project/bin \
+        && cp -R dev-tools-master/deploy-actions path/to/your/project/bin \
-        && cp -r dev-tools-master/bash-library path/to/your/project/bin \
+        && cp -R dev-tools-master/bash-library path/to/your/project/bin \
-        && cp dev-tools-master/deploy.conf path/to/your/project/ \
+        && cp dev-tools-master/deploy.conf path/to/your/project/
     ~$ chmod +x path/to/your/project/bin/deploy.sh

+If you already use the [Bash Library](https://github.com/atelierspierrot/bash-library) in your project, just re-define the `BASHLIBRARY_PATH` configuration setting as described below.

+If you are a [Composer](http://getcomposer.org) user, you can simply add to your requirements:

+    "require": {
+        ...
+        "atelierspierrot/dev-tools": "dev-master"
+    },
+    "config": {
+        ...
+        "bin-dir": "bin"
+    },

 ## Usage